Animals have accompanied seafarers for as long as mankind has ventured out on to the waves and they’ve been present in many and various roles.

 6. The Dogs of the Titanic

 Name: Some of the confirmed dogs include a Toy Poodle named Frou-Frou, Airedale named Kitty, a French Bulldog named Gamin de Pycombe, a King Charles Spaniel, a Chow-Chow named Chow-Chow and Fox Terrier called dog.

 Vessel: RMS Titanic Human counterparts: Captain Edward John Smith and the first class passengers

 A number of dogs were present on the Titanic‘s first and final voyage.
-Only first class passengers were allowed bring their dogs on board.
-But as dogs were listed as cargo and details have been lost, it has been confirmed there was 12 dogs, but there probably was many more.
+Only first class passengers were allowed to bring their dogs on board.
+But as dogs were listed as cargo and details have been lost, it has been confirmed there were 12 dogs, but there probably was many more.

-The Titanic boasted excellent kennel facilities for these first class pooches and there was a planned dog show for the day it went down.
+The Titanic boasted excellent kennel facilities for these first-class pooches and there was a planned dog show for the day it went down.

-The Captain’s dog, a Russian Wolfhound has been pictured on the deck with his owner but he only remained on board for one night before the ship left the dock.
+The captain’s dog, a Russian wolfhound has been pictured on the deck with his owner but he only remained on board for one night before the ship left the dock.

 Three of the dogs survived two Pomeranian and a Pekingese, all small breeds which would have been easy to carry and tuck inside a jacket or blanket.

 There is a sad account of a passenger, Ann Elizabeth Isham, who had brought her Great Dane on the trip.
 She adored the dog and visited it every day in the kennel.
 When Isham managed to get to an escaping lifeboat she was told the dog was too big to go.
 Instead of parting for the lifeboat, she instead stayed behind with her dog.